 As yogis we can get a bit obsessed with forward folds and hip openers.
 I know being able to bite your toes or fold in half is a really cool trick.
 And I know hip openers can feel really juicy and like they are doing us loads of good (and in some cases they may well be).
 If we are always pushing to get further/ deeper into these poses without strengthening at the same time then we can run the risk of overstretching / weakening / injuring ourselves.
 Particularly the hamstrings, glutes and pelvic / knee stability.

-Another contibuting factor can also be super grippy modern mats which allow us to 'hang out' or sink into or flexibity in standing poses such as warrior 2, triangle etc becuse we don't need to engage other muscles to stop our feet sliding out from under us (try doing W2 on a slidier surface and you'll see what I mean)
+Another contributing factor can also be super grippy modern mats which allow us to 'hang out' or sink into or flexibility in standing poses such as warrior 2, triangle etc because we don't need to engage other muscles to stop our feet sliding out from under us (try doing W2 on a 'slidier' surface and you'll see what I mean)